Taioku/hyprlaif/README.md

 **From Arch ISO to Hyprland** - A complete personal guide for setting up my Hyprland dotfiles.

+> ⚠️ Note: I still need to add pictures of the working system.

 ## 🧩 Components Used

 This setup incorporates the following components: